justADeni/SoulGraves/README.md

 time-unstable: 60

 # Whether to freeze the timer when the owner of the soul is offline
+# This feature cannot detect the online status of players in other subservers on a proxy server
 offline-owner-timer-freeze: false

 # Whether to notify nearby players when a soul bursts